 Finally, although I haven’t encountered this problem yet with the Rear Retractable Ratchet Straps, I have occasionally had trouble getting other ratchets to release after being tight while transporting my PWCs.
 I finally figured out that sometimes, the watercraft might have shifted forward slightly putting more strain on the ratchet mechanism than was present when I originally closed the lever.
 I resolved this by either shifting the unit a bit or having someone sit on its end to lower it fractionally.
 It’s also less likely to happen if I snug up the front end to the trailer prior to fastening the back.

 These considerations aside, I don’t have to be concerned about losing a tie down anymore, while releasing and fastening my Sea Doo watercraft at any launch is a breeze.
-My verdict is that this added value product is a must-have for ease and convenience, especially if you do a lot of towing like I do!
+My verdict is that this added value product is a must-have for ease and convenience, especially if you do a lot of towing like I do for your Sea Doo tours!
 Rear Retractable Ratchet Straps are available from your Triton dealer and included on most of their PWC trailers.